-For many examples of my work as a writer, please feel free to review my published archives at U.S. News & World Report, The Guardian, Esquire, The New Republic, Raw Story, Rewire, Foreign Policy and Bitch.
+For many examples of my published work, please feel free to review my published archives at Oxygen, Dame, NBC News, U.S. News & World Report, The Guardian, Rolling Stone, Esquire, Glamour, The Week, Gay Mag, Mic, The New Republic, Raw Story, Rewire, Foreign Policy and Bitch.

 For reviews of my work as an editor and some of my recent work, please see below.

 It can be a hard thing to “show your work” as an editor, especially when you are privileged enough to work with some of the best writers.
 But here are a few unsolicited testimonials from some of them about my work.
-There is only one @megancarpentier and she was the PERFECT editor for me and … Continue reading Testimonials from writers
+THANKS y’all for sharing the @guardian article! & huge thanks to @megancarpentier for … Continue reading Testimonials from writers

 General Electric once employed about 30,000 people in the upstate New York city but decades of downsizing have eroded job security and transformed lives